How Net Income Affects the Operation of a Business

 The gross profit calculation is one of five equations used to measure a company’s profitability.

-GP is calculated by subtracting the cost of goods sold from the revenue
+To find GP, subtract the cost of goods sold (COGS) from total revenue

 gross profit equation